roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 <aside class="admonition note">
     <p class="admonition-title">Takeaway</p>
     <p class="admonition-body">
-    Buy XaaS if you want to solve problem that is not connected to your main business, and if you, of course, could afford it 😌
+    Buy XaaS if you want to solve a problem that is not connected to your primary business, and if you, of course, could afford it 😌
     </p>
 </aside>

 The buy strategy could be useful even if you are solving your core business problem.
-It's **useful to create a quick proof of concept of your idea** with the following plans to build an own solution.
+It's **useful to create a quick proof of concept of your idea** with the following plans to build your own solution.

-For example, you could start selling with Shopify in minutes, but you would be somewhat limited in the UX it provides, payment fees, time to innovate.
+For example, you could start selling with Shopify in minutes, but you would be somewhat limited in the UX it provides, payment fees, and time to innovate.
 That's okay if you are at the very beginning.
 In that state, idea validation is more important than the most optimal solution with upfront investments.

 ## Use Open Source